 One of the greatest challenges of research on rehabilitation of communication disorders is bridging the gap between basic science and clinical practice.
 There is a wealth of information from cognitive and neural studies of communication disorders that is relevant to approaches to clinical practice, and it is incumbent upon clinical speech-language pathologists and neuropsychologists to keep current with this research.
 In addition, there are treatment protocols developed and tested in the context of a research laboratory that need to be translated to the clinic.
-For eight years, the Eleanor M. Saffran Cognitive Neuroscience Conference (hereafter, the Saffran Conference) has aimed to provide a forum in which researchers and clinicians with a common interest in language and other cognitive disorders can begin to bridge the gap between basic science and clinical practice.
+For fourteen years, the Eleanor M. Saffran Cognitive Neuroscience Conference (hereafter, the Saffran Conference) has aimed to provide a forum in which researchers and clinicians with a common interest in language and other cognitive disorders can begin to bridge the gap between basic science and clinical practice.
 Numerous practical differences between clinicians and researchers impede the translation of theories and rehabilitation research and the implementation of laboratory-developed diagnostic and treatment protocols in clinical practice.
 There are two important stages to the implementation process that can be achieved in the context of this conference: (1) Providing education about current theories and practices that are emerging from rehabilitation research and (2) Providing a forum for clinicians and researchers to address the practical considerations involved in translating laboratory developed diagnostic and treatment protocols to clinical practice.
 The educational component of this two stage process has been and will continue to be an important contribution of the Saffran conference.